MatzoMT/cs1302-arcade/README.md

 ## Project Description

-Your goal is to implement, from scratch, a single GUI application in Java 8 using JavaFX 8 that provides an arcade with your own Java + JavaFX implementations of at least two playable games.
+Your pair programming team's goal is to implement, from scratch, a single GUI application in Java 8 using JavaFX 8 that provides an arcade with your own Java + JavaFX implementations of at least two playable games.

 Your team must choose one game from each of the following groups:

 * **Group 1**

   * [Frogger](https://en.wikipedia.org/wiki/Frogger)

   * [Tetris](https://en.wikipedia.org/wiki/Tetris)

   * [Space Invaders](https://en.wikipedia.org/wiki/Space_Invaders)

 * **Group 2**

   * [2048](https://en.wikipedia.org/wiki/2048_(video_game))

   * [Go](https://en.wikipedia.org/wiki/Go_(game))

   * [American Checkers](https://en.wikipedia.org/wiki/Draughts)

 You have a lot of flexibility with regard to the visuals of your games.